Christ lutheran church

 9. Can I take communion?

 Of course!
-E kipa mai, e komo mai – All are welcome!
-There is wheat bread or gluten-free wafers; wine for drinking or wine and grape juice for intincting (an ancient Christian ritual where communicants dip the bread into the wine or grape juice before eating it).
+E komo mai, e kipa mai – You are welcome!
+There are wheat bread or gluten-free wafers and individual cups of wine or grape juice.
 Whether you are confident in your faith, doubting your faith or just plain searching for faith, we all need to eat, both physically and spiritually.
 Like Jesus did, so do we – we feed anyone who is hungry.

 10. What if I have kids with me?

 Great!
 Jesus said, “Bring on the kids and forbid them not!”
 What is a congregation without children?
 We try to have a Keiki (Kid’s) Story on a regular basis with the pastor, right before the sermon.
-There is a nursery provided during the 10:45 service if you, as parents, need a break.
 The rest of us consider energetic keiki as a joy and delight from God.

 11. Do I need to put money in the offering?